YHDiamond/RemoteControl/README.md

 # RemoteControl
-Single-joycon, bluetooth-connected remote control with an ESP32 dev module.
+Single-joycon, ESPNOW-based remote control with two ESP32 dev modules and an Arduino.

-Also has the car's code but we don't talk about that